-While an exciting glimpse into the future of in-display technology, the X80 Pro remains an outlier in the world of in-display tech.
+While an exciting glimpse into the future of in-display technology, the X80 Pro (and newer X90 Pro) remains an outlier in the world of in-display tech.
 Hopefully, we’ll see more phones with this scanner setup in the near future, but the cost, internal space trade-offs, and display support might remain a barrier to entry for some time.
 Certainly, as far as the mainstream is concerned.

 A side-mounted fingerprint sensor is a better marriage of form and function.

 Not every button-embedded fingerprint scanner is great, of course, but the modern era seems to have nailed the formula.
 Whether you’re spending ultra-premium money with the Xperia 1 V or budget cash for the POCO F5, a fast, reliable, and secure experience is within reach.
 Meanwhile, ASUS’ Zenfone has convinced me that fingerprint gestures are so useful yet so simple that every smartphone should have them.
 If that means stepping back from in-display fingerprint scanners for a couple of years until the tech catches up, then so be it.
 It’s simply a better marriage of form and function.